ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Evaluating ABScribe

 \subsection{Procedure}

 Participants began by signing a consent form and completing a survey that captured demographic data, prior writing experience, and familiarity with AI-assisted writing tools.
-Conducted via video-conference, the entire study lasted approximately 1.5 hours.
+The entire study lasted approximately 1.5 hours, and was conducted via video-conferencing software.
 Participants accessed the prototypes through their web browsers, mirroring how they typically access popular AI editing tools like ChatGPT and Grammarly.
 Conducting the study online enabled us to engage a diverse group of writers beyond Canada.
-After a brief introduction outlining the study's objective—to investigate various writing variations using LLM-integrated editing tools—participants undertook two 15-minute tasks.
+After a brief introduction outlining the study's objective—to investigate the exploration and organization of multiple writing variations using LLM-integrated editing tools—participants undertook the two 15-minute writing tasks.
 Before starting each task, we demonstrated how the tools functioned and gave participants an opportunity to try them, ensuring they felt comfortable.
-After each task, participants completed the NASA-TLX and 11 Likert-scale measures.
-These measures offered insights into the writers' perceptions of the revision process and prompted them to reflect on specific aspects of the revision process that we seek to improve through our design.
+After each task, participants completed the NASA-TLX assessment and 11 Likert-scale measures.
+These measures offered insights into the writers' perceptions of the revision process and prompted them to reflect on specific aspects of the process that we sought to improve through our design.
 The evaluation concluded with a recorded 30-minute semi-structured user interview on their experience with each interface.
-As a token of our appreciation for their participation, each participant received 30 Canadian dollars.